 Ensure the cable running from the coil to the processor is not becoming brittle or cracked and replace it if necessary.
 A spare lead is always issued to patients.

 Ensure the rechargeable batteries are rotated for use so that one is not used all the time.
-Rechargeable batteries will start to use their charge after they have been used for a number of years.
+Rechargeable batteries will start to loose their charge after they have been used for a number of years.
 If this happens please contact the implant centre for replacements.
 If you have a problem try to identify which battery it is or whether the problem is with the battery charger itself.
 These can then be replaced as required.

 The processor should be placed in a drying box regularly (at least once a week) and after every time it is worn in a damp / wet environment.
-This will prevent the microphone degarding in quality over time due to moisture damage.
+This will prevent the microphone degrading in quality over time due to moisture damage.

 Checking the skin under the magnet